-As a student, creating an effective study time table is something that is required of you..
-This helps you prepare ahead of the lecturer and creates way for easy digest of lectures while in class.
+As a student, creating an effective study time table is something that is required of you.
+This post on How to make a reading timetable will helps you prepare ahead of the lecturer and creates way for easy digest of lectures while in class.

 While some will be asking “what is a reading timetable? ” to others its a common thing everyone should know..
 But I will go ahead to explain it so as to carry everyone along..
 And also for the benefits of those that don’t know it.